motion/orbit/notes/next.md

 - website docs https://github.com/pedronauck/docz https://github.com/gatsbyjs/gatsby/tree/master/www/src/pages
 - Location as a model
   - This way we can search + generate feeds by Location
-- survey notification if they use it for a few days...
 - manage people (may not want github for example to sync in people)
   - probably by default some integrations are "additive only"
   - so they only sync in on top of existing people
   - also could scan contacts
-- multiselect tables keyboard nav not working:
-  - generally inner app keyboard nav not working
-- showing sync status:
-  - make a SyncStatusStore that takes a setting
-  - ask umed: how to get all JobRepository.Syncer types
-  - in Setting panes show status at bottom or top
 - typing while focused on a peek:
   - reset index to 0 not -1, keeps the peek open as you filter things
-- semi-hide orbit while oauth open so it doesnt cover it
-- after onboard "what can i do / search?"
-- typeform survey to capture a few potential paths
 - clicking location buttons should filter that location
 - clicking a name should search that name
 - find by type (file / link is helpful)